vonalven/vonalven.github.io/index.md

 Before getting down to business by pointing how to get make your listing reach the top, let’s get everybody on the same page by detailing what it means for a rented property to be successful.
-Quite naturally, the goal when renting a vacation housing would be to get the highest score accompagnied with good reviews and have custumers all year round.
-There are other indicators such as having customers come back to your place but for this study only the three listed previously will be taken into account.
+Quite naturally, the goal when renting a vacation housing would be to get the highest rating accompagnied with good reviews and have custumers all year round.
+There are other indicators such as having customers come back to your place but for the purpose of this study only the three factors listed previously will be taken into account.
-Because customers grade a listing on several criteria such as cleanliness or communication , the overall grade will be taken into account so that a high average grade reflects good scores on all criteria.
+Since customers rate a listing over several criteria such as cleanliness or communication , an overall rating that takes all of these aspects into account will account for client satisfaction.
-Also, due to Airbnb’s international presence, reviews are found in many languages.
-However , the majority of the customers write in English.
+Additionally, due to Airbnb’s international presence, reviews are found in many languages.
+ However, the majority of the customers write in English.
 These are the reviews, which positivity is analysed.
 Rather than with positivity itself, reviews’ compound values are analyzed.
 A compound value > 0.05 would demonstate positive reviews whereas values < -0.05 amounts for negative reviews.
 For values inbetween, reviews are thought as neutral.
  Finally, the booking frequency is estimated with the average number of reviews wrote for